Mela User Guide

 Chord

-The Chord module converts each input note into a chord consisting of up to 6 notes.
-Each row of parameter controls defines how the input note is transformed into one of the chord notes.
+The Chord module turns each note into a chord of up to 8 notes.
+Each row of parameters defines how a note in the chord is generated.

 On